SunnyXu/Developing-a-workflow-for-creating-OMEX-files/README.md

 ## Citing

-If you use any of the codes, please cite the GitHub website (https://github.com/SunnyXu/Developing-a-workflow-for-creating-OMEX-files).
+If you use any of the codes, please cite the article (https://www.biorxiv.org/content/10.1101/2024.03.15.585236) and GitHub website (https://github.com/sys-bio/Developing-a-workflow-for-creating-OMEX-files).